minio/docs/source/reference/minio-mc/mc-ilm-rule-add.rst

 Expire All Bucket Contents After Number of Days
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc ilm rule add` with :mc-cmd:`~mc ilm rule add --expire-days` to mark bucket contents for expiration after a number of days pass from the object's creation:
+Use :mc:`mc ilm rule add` with the :mc-cmd:`~mc ilm rule add --expire-all-object-versions` and :mc-cmd:`~mc ilm rule add --expire-days` flags to mark all current and non-current bucket contents for expiration after a number of days pass from the object's creation:

 .. code-block:: shell
    :class: copyable

-   mc ilm rule add ALIAS/PATH --expire-days "DAYS"
+   mc ilm rule add ALIAS/PATH --expire-all-object-versions --expire-days "DAYS"

 - Replace :mc-cmd:`ALIAS <mc ilm rule add ALIAS>` with the :mc:`alias <mc alias>` of the S3-compatible host.

 - Replace :mc-cmd:`PATH <mc ilm rule add ALIAS>` with the path to the bucket on the S3-compatible host.

-- Replace :mc-cmd:`DATE <mc ilm rule add --expire-days>` with the number of days after which to expire the object.
+- Replace :mc-cmd:`DAYS <mc ilm rule add --expire-days>` with the number of days after which to expire each object.
-  For example, specify ``30`` to expire the object 30 days after creation.
+  For example, specify ``30`` to expire objects 30 days after creation.

 Transition Non-Current Object Versions at a Prefix to a Different Tier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~